Workshops

 Michael Koenig

-In this context, it is of course important to consider the criteria for "good" exercises in foreign language teaching and to analyze existing exercises in textbooks accordingly.
+In this context, it is of course important to consider the relevant criteria for "good" exercises in foreign language teaching and to analyze existing exercises in textbooks accordingly.

 Stefanie Morgret

-The workshop will focus on the methodological-didactic possibilities of music in teaching practice.
-On the basis of concrete examples, it will be presented how phonetic competencies can be promoted in adult learners at the elementary level through the active use of music and especially in the form of musical chunks (rhythmic-melodic units).
+The workshop will focus on the methodological and didactic possibilities of music in teaching practice.
+Specific examples will be used to show how phonetic skills can be promoted through the active use of music, particularly in the form of musical chunks (rhythmic-melodic units) for adult learners at primary level.

 Image: Subject area DaFZ